skellis46/finger-pointing-moon/case-for-support.md

     * What is the plan to exploit outcomes to beneficiaries and end users (short description)
     * Will there be Public Engagement?

-- OA desktop documentary exploring PaR epistemic principles (key output)
-    + tied to all three methods
-    + auxiliary-output: OA visual trace (e.g. photo series from authentic movement practice with RC - building on work with Shaun McLeod in 2019)
-- website:
-    + tied to 2, 3 and 1
-    a) annotated bibliography (figure out plan for publication of annotated bibliography: one page? summary at top? print to PDF function? how searchable? is this a database to be built into wordpress site?)
-    b) bi-weekly blog post
-    c) collecting materials and traces of project and the project practices
-- github site for all text materials: radically transparent and OA
-    + tied to all methods
-- symposium: using Radhoc’s Unpanel or another Unconference idea[^1])
-    + tied to 3, 1 and 2
-- exhibition of analogue "experiences of performance" letters
-    + developed from method 1c
-- _The Unknowable Body_ exhibition:
-    + developed from methods 1, 2 and 3
-    + consists of resources, insights, notes, images
-    + need to consider budget and practicalities for collecting and storing
-    + any copyright issues?
-    + broaden beyond the practices
-    + installed at 2-3 locations: SDD, Dance4, The Workroom
-- journal article: principles of par epistemics
-    + developed from methods 2, 3 and 1

 ## other things to consider

 - my skills and experience (competence)